MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 ### Provision and deploy the app resources

-1. Open the Command Palette and search for the `Azure Developer CLI: up` command.
-Press enter to instruct `azd` to provision and deploy the app resources.
+1. Open the Command Palette and search for the `Azure Developer CLI (azd): Package, Provision and Deploy(up)` command and press enter.
+The `azd up` command instructs `azd` to provision and deploy the app resources.

     Visual Studio Code opens a terminal window to display the progress of the provisioning and deployment process. `azd` uses the subscription and location settings you selected during the `init` process when deploying resources.